-Whilst studying towards my HND Make-Up Artistry, I had to find a theatrical production which required hair and make-up, and volunteer my time to gain experience in working in that environment.
-I reached out to Paisley Opera in November 2017, who where in the midst of preparing for their debut performance in December 2017, this was “The Witches Of Paisley”, performed in Paisley Abbey.
+Whilst studying towards my HND Make-Up Artistry, I had to find a theatrical production which required hair and make-up.
+In addition, I had volunteer my time to create makeup or hair looks for this.
+This was to gain experience in working in that environment and prepare us for leaving college.
+I reached out to Paisley Opera in November 2017.
+They were in the midst of preparing for their debut performance in December 2017, “The Witches Of Paisley” in Paisley Abbey.

-The main female characters had striking red and black eye makeup, which was smoked out towards the hairline at either side of the eye, and down to a point down the sides of the nose, creating a dramatic effect.
+The main female characters had striking red and black eye makeup.
+We smoked the makeup out towards the hairline at either side of the eye, and down to a point down the sides of the nose, creating a dramatic effect.
 The main male characters had black shading on their foreheads and under the cheekbones, to give their faces a stern, almost evil look.
-The rest of the cast where all to be poor, dirty, aged and unwell looking, this was done with the use of powders and pencils to create wrinkles, under-eye bags, dirty patches of skin, and discolouration.
+The rest of the cast where all to be poor, dirty, aged and unwell looking.
+We did this with the use of powders and pencils to create wrinkles, under-eye bags, dirty patches of skin, and discolouration.

-On both show nights there was a very short turnaround time from when the cast arrived, to when the show started, therefore we knew we had to be organised and work strategically through all the makeups to ensure the whole cast was ready with plenty of time.
-On both nights we had a team of 3 makeup artists, with myself being the lead artist, co-coordinating with the cast and crew to make sure everything ran smoothly.
-We completed the make-ups before the time slot, allowing all of the cast & crew to briefly relax backstage before curtain up.
+On both show nights there was a very short turnaround time from when the cast arrived, to when the show started.
+Therefore, we knew we had to remain organised and work strategically through all the makeups to ensure the whole cast was ready with plenty of time.
+On both nights we had a team of 3 makeup artists, with myself being the lead artist.
+We worked as a team, co-coordinating with the cast and crew to make sure everything ran smoothly.
+I wasn’t sure we would manage to get all of the cast ready on time.
+However we completed all the make-ups before the time slot.
+Therefore, all the cast & crew could relax briefly backstage before curtain up.